 Markthal

-One of the most iconic sites in Rotterdam, its famous Markthal foodie market is in the heart of the city and is the gourmet destination.
-No guide to eating in Rotterdam would be complete without including Markthal.
+One of the most iconic sites in Rotterdam, the famous Markthal foodie market is in the heart of the city and is the gourmet destination.
+No Rotterdam foodie guide would be complete without including Markthal.
 This vast indoor market hall offers more than 100 fresh food stands and plenty more restaurants.
 You can really eat around the world here and hop from stand to stand.

 The thing that surprised me most however, was that it closed so early at 8pm.
 So be aware to head over early and not for an evening dinner (!)